-What if you could have a doctor who specialized in you?
-Someone who can help you make decisions that lead to a longer and healthier life.
-Someone who can pick up on subtle changes in your body that could hint at a more serious issue.
+Imagine having a doctor who specializes in you.
+Someone who helps you make decisions that lead to a longer and healthier life.
+Someone who picks up on subtle changes in your body that could hint at a more serious issue.
 Someone who knows you and cares about you as a person.

 Primary care doctors, nurse practitioners, and physicians assistants do just that.
 We focus on caring for the whole patient over the long term.
 Our training and ability to develop a relationship with you make us your first line of defense against illness and disease.